 Multiple sources of truth lead to a lack of clarity

-A supplier’s information could be entered into your infrastructure in one state, then change and fluctuate as it is moved between your sources of truth by different business functions, before exiting your infrastructure in a completely different state to that in which it entered.
+A supplier’s information could be entered into your system infrastructure in one state, then change and fluctuate as it is moved between your sources of truth by different business functions, before exiting your infrastructure in a completely different state to that in which it entered.

-This lack of clarity makes it hard to keep track of how information is changing as it moves between solutions such as ERP and CRM, and therefore this has the knock-on effect of making it hard to measure its impact or improve its quality once it’s already within the infrastructure, given that different business processes may be using it at the same time.
+This lack of visibility makes it hard to keep track of how information is changing as it moves between solutions such as ERP and CRM, and therefore this has the knock-on effect of making it hard to measure its impact or improve its quality once it’s already within the system infrastructure, given that different business processes may be using it at the same time.

-Master Data Management essentially means that, when data is entered into your organisation’s IT infrastructure, you are taking the emphasis away from managing records on each different system you are using – whether it’s SCM, ERP or CRM – to instead relying on accurate information being stored on (and flowing from) your MDM platform.
+Master Data Management essentially means that, when data is entered into your organisation’s IT infrastructure, you are taking the emphasis away from managing records on each different system you are using – whether it’s SCM, ERP or CRM – to instead relying on accurate information being stored in (and flowing from) your MDM platform.

-This gives you the freedom and flexibility you require to change the way information flows internally within your organisation, ensuring that information is accurate both when it enters your organisation, and also when it leaves.
+This gives you the freedom and flexibility you require to change the way information flows internally within your organisation, ensuring that information is accurate both when it enters your business, and also when it leaves.